group with the mountain bikes ready for the malaga pass

 Huaman Marq'a 🚐 Santa María

-After lunch, a minibus will be waiting to take us to Santa Maria.
-Once there, we will go rafting on the white river.
-We can also take advantage of the afternoon to rest and discover the city.
+After lunch, a minibus will be waiting for us to take us to Santa Maria.
+Once there, we will go rafting on the white river (The activity is included in your reservation).
+We can also take advantage of the afternoon to rest and discover the city, where we can buy some snacks or refreshments.

-Later, we will have dinner in a local restaurant and spend the night at the hostel.
+Later, we will have dinner in a restaurant in the city and spend the night in a family hostel.

 rafting in santa maria during the inca jungle trek